MudassirQuraishi/100_Days_of_LeetCode/Day 2/Question.md

 ## Question

-- Solve it on LeetCode
+- Solve it on LeetCode.

 [Power of Two] (https://leetcode.com/problems/power-of-two/description/)